 Since our earliest years your Community Foundation has worked to develop strong, resilient and vital communities throughout Northwestern Alberta.

-Learn more about the Community Foundation movement.
+Learn more about the Community Foundation movement from Community Foundations of Canada.

 Thank You to Our Founders